 2. Provide Effective Teaching and Enhanced Learning by identifying all learners on admission; customizing the patient education process for patients, family caregivers, and providers in community settings; and by using “Teach Back” and “Ask Me 3” daily in the hospital and during follow-up phone calls to assess the patient’s and family caregivers’ understanding of discharge instructions and ability to perform self-care.

-3. Conduct Real-Time Patient and Family-Centered Handoff Communication by reconciling medications at discharge and providing customized, real-time critical information to the next care providers.
+3. Conduct Real-Time Patient and Family-Centered Handoff Communication by reconciling medications at discharge and providing customized, real-time critical information to the next care provider.

 - High-risk patients: scheduling a face-to-face follow-up visit such as arranging for a BVNAH home care visit, care coordination visit, or expediting a physician office visit to occur within 48 hours after discharge.